Würzburg train attack: Perpetrator

 Riaz Khan Ahmadzai, born on 6 April 1999 (رياض خان احمدزی), also known as Muhammad Riyad, was reported to be a 17-year-old Afghan male who arrived in Germany as an unaccompanied child refugee in 2015.
 He first lived in a refugee camp in Ochsenfurt, then for two weeks with a foster family in Gaukönigshofen 5.6 km southwest of Ochsenfurt, both in the district Würzburg.
 Prosecutors learnt the perpetrator wanted to avenge the death of a friend who had been killed in Afghanistan.
 Authorities later discovered evidence showing that Ahmadzai was in contact with a suspected Islamic State member and had originally been asked to drive a car into a crowd of people.
 Ahmadzai declined this suggestion as he was not able to drive the car.
 Instead, he told his contact that he would plan and carry out a train attack.

 Die Welt reported that "he was a devout Muslim," but was not perceived as fanatical.
-Amaq News Agency published a two-and-a-half minute video, allegedly of him speaking in Pashto, proclaiming himself a soldier of the Caliphate, threatening further ISIL attacks in "every village, city and airport" and holding a knife.
+Amaq News Agency published a two-and-a-half minute video, allegedly of him speaking in Pashto, proclaiming himself a soldier of the Caliphate, threatening further IS attacks in "every village, city and airport" and holding a knife.
 German officials were checking if the man in the video was in fact the attacker.
 The Chief of the German Chancellery, Peter Altmaier, told ZDF television, "The security authorities expect that this video is in all likelihood authentic".

-Police found a hand-painted ISIL flag at his foster family's home, along with a letter he appeared to have written to his father, which they said read: "And now pray for me that I can get revenge on these non-believers, pray for me that I go to heaven."
+Police found a hand-painted IS flag at his foster family's home, along with a letter he appeared to have written to his father, which they said read: "And now pray for me that I can get revenge on these non-believers, pray for me that I go to heaven."